 Ms. French occasionally becomes lost in reflection -- I didn’t really need to know the main character’s every single thought -- it made for a really long book.
 And, since it’s written by a woman, but is being told from a man’s view point, it didn’t always seem realistic.
 Do men really think like that?!

-In the Woods to be a compelling, easy-to-read thriller, with lots of intriguing twists and turns.
+Other than that though, I found In the Woods to be a compelling, easy-to-read thriller, with lots of intriguing twists and turns.

 In the Woods solves one mystery, but leaves another unresolved.
 I can see how this would annoy some readers.
 I am holding out hope that Adam (Rob) Ryan’s story will be explained in Tara French’s next book The Likeness.